Microplastics in Teabags and Water: Ensuring Safe Hydration

 The Boiling Water Variable

-Just like baby bottles, plastics aggressively degrade when exposed to heat.
-The McGill researchers found that the extreme heat of brewing tea forces the plastic mesh of premium teabags to physically shatter on a microscopic level.
+Plastic teabags, just like plastic baby bottles, aggressively degrade when exposed to heat.
+The McGill University study found that the extreme heat of brewing tea forces the PET or nylon mesh of premium "silken" teabags to physically shatter on a microscopic level, releasing over 11 billion microplastics and 3 billion nanoplastics into a single cup.

 • "Silken" teabags are made of PET plastic or nylon.